 We’re happy to announce that our second resource guide has been published!
 Anyone attempting to get Federal Aid for higher education needs to fill out the Free Application for Federal Student Aid, also known as the FAFSA, and our guide aims to help with that process.

-covers all of the most important information needed for those completing the FAFSA.
+Filling out the FAFSA: The Ultimate Guide covers all of the most important information needed for those completing the FAFSA.
 We’ve presented it in the form of a convenient step-by-step guide to save you time and make it easier to digest all the information.

 Scholarships are hands-down the best way to finance an education, but getting them isn’t always easy, and even finding enough scholarships to apply for can be a challenge.
 Fortunately, there are many sites online devoted to helping students find scholarships of all types, from merit-based academic scholarships to those that offer students with specific interests or experience a shot at more college funding, and even contests where students can compete in academic challenges to win tuition money.